SoftwareAG/c8y-docs/src/render/guides/users-guide/device-management/monitoring-and-controlling-devices.html.md

 |State|Description|
 |:---|:--|
-|Pending|The operation has just been created and is waiting for the device to pick it up.
+|PENDING|The operation has just been created and is waiting for the device to pick it up.
-|Executing|The operation has been picked up by the device and is being executed.
+|EXECUTING|The operation has been picked up by the device and is being executed.
-|Successful|The operation has been successfully executed by the device.
+|SUCCESSFUL|The operation has been successfully executed by the device.
-|Failed|The operation could not be executed by the device.
+|FAILED|The operation could not be executed by the device.

 By clicking one of the state buttons at the top, the corresponding operations will be hidden.
 Click it again to show the operations again.